 Mid-Century Productions proudly presents UNSUNG HERO, which shines a light on the magnificent but mysterious career of Don Murray, a man who was—and is—much more than a movie star.
 UNSUNG HERO digs deep to discover just what happened to Don after his huge success opposite Marilyn Monroe in BUS STOP (1956).
 The film also resurrects an astonishing number of first-rate lost works that put Don's career into proper perspective.
 Recently completed, the film is currently in sneak preview mode around the country.

-Special screening of UNSUNG HERO in conjunction with 70th anniversary celebration of Don Murray at Harry Bunting Auditorium, East Rockaway High School, East Rockaway, NY, Thursday October 20, staring at 8 PM.
-Q&A following the film with Don Murray in attendance.
+UNSUNG HERO was screened October 20 in conjunction with 70th anniversary celebration of Don Murray at Harry Bunting Auditorium, East Rockaway High School, East Rockaway, New York, with Don Murray in attenance.

 EXPERTS DISSECT THE DON MURRAY MYSTERY

 Excerpt from the completed film.
 Early in the film, a series of talking heads (including film historians Foster Hirsch and Jeanine Basinger, plus two of Don Murray's sons) set the stage for a detailed look at the incredible events in Don's life that gave his career its unexpected arc.
 Note the presence of our "mystery expert" who will, over the course of the film, prove to know as much or more as those with more conventional "expert" credentials...

 THE BACHELOR PARTY (1957)